Simulating the quantum switch with quantum circuits is computationally hard: Results

-For a particular case of input channels, nevertheless, the quantum switch can be simulated.
-As first shown in the paper that originally defined the quantum switch~\cite{chiribella2013quantum}, a simulation that requires only an extra use of one of the input quantum channels is possible, in the particular case where the input channels are unitary.
-The simulation presented in Ref.~\cite{chiribella2013quantum} is given by the quantum circuit
+For a particular case of input channels, it is known that a non-universal simulation of the quantum switch exists.
+As first shown in the paper that originally defined the quantum switch~\cite{chiribella2013quantum}, in the particular case where the input channels are unitary (i.e.\ reversible), a simulation of the quantum switch by a quantum circuit is possible, requiring only an extra use of one of the input channels.